wbolster/emacs-evil-colemak-basics/README.rst

 ======================

 This Emacs package provides basic key bindings for evil-mode_ optimized for the Colemak_ keyboard layout.
+(As an extra, there is also a Vim version of most of the bindings, though Vim is less hackable than Emacs.)

 .. _evil-mode: https://bitbucket.org/lyro/evil/
 .. _Colemak: https://colemak.com/